Today, 2 April 2019, I decided to start a post and try to find an answer to a question that interests many- What is the Mavic 2 Zoom drone?

-It is an unmanned aerial vehicle, drone or quadcopter for filming and shooting good enough footage and pics from the sky.
+It is an unmanned aerial vehicle, drone, or quadcopter for filming and shooting good enough footage and pics from the sky.

 I wanted to buy a quadcopter a long time ago, but I didn’t want to buy fake because I have a bad experience with cheap Chinese electronics.
 I realized that a good drone price was starting at $1K.
 Fortunately, I had this opportunity, and now I am the happy owner of DJI Mavic 2 Zoom.

 I’ll start from the beginning.
-I bought DJI Mavic 2 ZOOM for about two weeks back, that is, about mid-March.
+I bought DJI Mavic 2 ZOOM about two weeks back, that is, about mid-March.

 Exploring offers on Amazon, there are often things that I wouldn’t even buy.
 Though that may be just my current thoughts, for example, at present, I would hardly buy propeller guards who are almost ever attached as an additional accessory.

-So, I decided to buy additional accessories depending on the need, but with one battery there is too little because it is a real inconvenience.
-I think that must have accessories are a car charger and a specially designed carrying case.
+So, I decided to buy additional accessories depending on the need, but with one battery, there is too little because it is a real inconvenience.
+I think that must-have accessories are a car charger and a specially designed carrying case.
 Over time, this list will probably add up.

 That was a bit of purchase and accessories.